 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in Illinois.
 Read more about the requirements for homeschooling and get tips from HSLDA.

 If your learning pod contains more than two families and will have parents or other teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what Illinois classifies as a private school, how they’re regulated, and how to start one.

 The Illinois Department of Children and Family Services has issued a memo encouraging families operating pods out of homes to become licensed.

 If your child is enrolled in an existing online school or local public, charter, or private school, and uses that school’s curriculum under the supervision of an adult in a learning pod, you do not need to register as a homeschool or private school.

 For additional information about school choices in Arizona, visit these resources:

-Illinois will celebrate National School Choice Week 2022 with 995 events and activities across the state.
+Illinois celebrated National School Choice Week 2022 with 995 events and activities across the state.
 Click the button below to learn more about school choice in Illinois.